Jake Goodyear: How Gen Z Can Crush Sales and Beat the Odds

 With that being said, he goes by Jake Goodyear.

-my gen z my gen zers right so jake is now in life insurance and within five months, guys, he's been able to scale it to $100,000 in revenue, which is phenomenal at the age of 19, dude.
+So Jake is now in life insurance.
+And within five months, guys, he's been able to scale it to $100,000 in revenue, which is phenomenal at the age of 19, dude.

 you're kicking ass.

-So, tell us a little bit about yourself before you got into life insurance, brother.
+So tell us a little bit about yourself before you got into life insurance, brother.
+Yeah.

-To be honest, I was just going to college, doing what most people are, you know, supposed to do is just go to college, web out your days, get a job after college.
+to be honest, I was just going to college, doing what most people are, you know, supposed to do is just go to college, live out your days, get a job after college.

 But, you know, I just started to realize that college wasn't really the route I wanted to go.